 Maureen Blake, JD; Marketing

 A mother of six first heard of VSA when bringing her oldest drama queens to their first audition ever which was a VSA Production of Sleeping Beauty over fifteen years ago, in an effort to find an outlet for her family’s seemingly endless high energy.
-She has experience in a corporate world in house legal team and as a data and business analyst and brings business guidance to our leadership team and updates to our web pages.
+She is currently working at Fannie Mae in business operations and technology, and brings business guidance to our leadership team and updates to our web pages.

 Dave is an artist, entrepreneur and community volunteer seeking to make the Loudoun community a better place to live.
 He is a proud father of three children raised here in the county.
-Dave shows landscape photography of Loudoun County, operates a small web design firm, and is an appointed member of the Purcellville Arts Council, and the Friends of Franklin Park.
+Dave shows landscape photography of Loudoun County, operates a small web design firm, and is an appointed member of the Purcellville Arts Council, and a board member of Friends of Franklin Park.

 Meredith Bean McMath